 How can he do this?

 - Jason sends a courier to the company’s address.

-- Jason gets the envelopes and, if he trusts the notary’s reputation, can be sure that they are actually from the company indicated.
+- Jason gets the envelopes and, if he trusts the notary’s reputation, he can be sure that they are actually from the company indicated (trust is established).

 - Jason also has secure envelopes that, once sealed, only Jason can open.
 He puts some of these in one of the company’s secure envelopes and sends them back to the company.

 - The company gets the sealed secure envelope.
 It opens the envelope (as only it can).
 It now has Jason’s secure envelopes.